sarg3nt/certified-kubernetes-administrator/Cliff Notes.md

 - Options valid for all kubectl commands can bee seen with `k options`
 - To use a different Kube Config file: `k --kubeconfig=<file-path>`
-- To see all k8s APIs / Resources `k api-resources`
+- To see all k8s APIs / Resources `k api-resources`, learn their short names.
+- When createing resources like Roles with `kubectl create` you CAN use a resources short name, like `pv` instead of `Persistentvolume`
+Example: `k create role pv-reader --verb=get,list --resource=pv`

 ## Default Namespace